1,000+ Opportunities

 If awarded, organizations must abstain from the next two grant cycles before applying again.
 Grant Recipient Spotlight Watch a few examples of grant-supported community impact.
 Community Project Highlight Grant Recipient Spotlight Do not include sensitive personal information.

-Based on current listing details, eligibility includes: Nonprofit organizations in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Indiana.
+Confirm the full requirements in the official notice before applying.